octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 At the very beginning (2008 / 2009), the block reward was 50 bitcoins.
 These days (2021), the reward is 6.25 bitcoins until 2024[[3]](/blockchain-basics/main-components#references).

 Block reward is how the currency's issuance is produced.
 So the Halving has a strong economical impact.
 Usually, this event leads to an increasing price phase, namely "Bull Market"[[3]](/blockchain-basics/main-components#references).
 It's worth noting it's also an event that federates the community, the adoption, and in return, makes the network stronger, and the price higher[[4]](/blockchain-basics/main-components#references).

 The numbers chosen by Satoshi Nakamoto for the total supply or the Halving are inspired by _gold mining_.
 The more you dig to find gold, the less there is, and the harder it is to dig.
 That's exactly why the blocks validators are called the "Miners".

 The Nakamoto Consensus which allows Bitcoin is driven by:
 - The decentralization
 - The Proof-of-Work
-- A probabilistic solution to the Byzantin's General Problem
+- A probabilistic solution to the Byzantin General Problem
 - The _MAD_ property

 In Bitcoin's mesh network, the rewards make it possible to support until 50% of bad actors.
 The network is said to be "Byzantin Fault Tolerant" (BFT).

-Probalistically, Bitcoin solution is more efficient than the actual strict solution.
-The actual solution needs less than one third (1/3) of bad actors.
+Probalistically, Bitcoin's solution is more efficient than the actual strict solution.
+The actual strict solution needs less than one third (1/3) of bad actors.

 The _**M**utual **A**ssured **D**estruction_ (**_MAD_**) property reinforce this BFT solution:
 _It is more profitable to earn bitcoins participating to the procotol than to attack it.
 If you want to attack it, you'd have to invest a lot of ressources.
 In the extreme case your attack would be effective, you'd loose your investment..._

 You would also face the community, which can detect the attack and adapt.